Route 1/123 Interchange

 - Double left turn lanes on northbound Route 1 to Occoquan Road

-- Eliminating southbound Route 1 left turns to Dawson Beach Road
+- Double left turns on southbound Route 1 to Dawson Beach Road

 - Additional turn lanes on Occoquan Road

 VDOT’s current plans are to build the project in phases.
-The first phase (UPC 94102) will widen Route 1 and make improvements to Occoquan Road.
-The second phase (UPC 100938), the remaining Route 123 improvements and proposed interchange, will be constructed when additional funding has been identified.
+In preparation for the road construction projects, right of way acquisition is being completed, and construction of an underground Utilities Ductbank is scheduled to start in March 2015, which will include demolition of buildings in its path.
+Phase 1 road construction would widen Route 1 and make improvements to Occoquan Road, with construction anticipated to start in early 2016.
+The remaining Route 123 improvements and proposed interchange (Phase 2) would be constructed when additional funding has been identified.

 Preliminary Engineering: $14.6 million